 Medicare eye test – how often are you covered for a free eye test?

 Anyone with a current Medicare card can claim a rebate on a regular eye examination.
-If you are under 65 years of age, this is once every 3 years.
+If you are under 65 years of age, this is now once every 3 years.
 (Until recently, this was every every two years and this is still recommended for anyone over 45).
 Over 65-year-olds can claim once a year.
 Some people have an eye disease that requires ongoing management (such as glaucoma or diabetic eye disease).
 If so, you can be tested and claim a rebate more often, as required for your condition.

 Bulk billing: Why don’t all optometrists bulk bill?